 Once I set up my own business in 2013, Karen and I began working together.
 I had identified ways I could help Karen to grow her business.
 Her work was amazing!
 I knew that with just a bit of help getting the word out, that she could reach more people.

-For almost six years now, Karen and I have continually worked together.
-Over the years, Karen has invested in ‘done-for’you’ PR and content marketing support because she has recognised the importance of marketing to the success of her business.
+During the six years Karen and I worked together, she invested in ‘done-for’you’ PR and content marketing support because she has recognised the importance of marketing to the success of her business.

 She realised that promoting her business in the media would be an impactful way of reaching potential clients – she just needed help to get her story in the press.
 She also recognised that creating regular blog content for her website would get her noticed and help her climb the rankings in Google – but finding the time to create the content was a big challenge for her.